lionisakis/Implementation-of-Database-Systems/README.md

 For example: ***make sht-run***

 ## Make Clean
-The `make clean` will delete all the .o .d files and also the data.db and index.db files
+The `make clean` will delete all the .o .d files and the data.db and index.db files

 # Files - Description
 There are 7 different code files: hp_file, hp_main, ht_table, ht_main, sht_table, sht_main, record, and bf_main.
 Also, we have the 5 header files for the functions: bf, hp_file, ht_table, sht_table, and record.

 ### hp_main
-    The main creates the file, opens it, inserts some random records, prints all the records with a specific id, and closes the file.
+    The main creates the file, opens it, inserts some random records, prints them with a specific id, and closes the file.

 ### hp_file
     It has the functions of heap implementation.
 The heap has the hp_info, which stores the id file description, max records in the first block and the max records per block.
-It also has the hp_block_info which stores the count record and the following block id.
+It also has the hp_block_info, which stores the count record and the following block id.

     In the create, we create the first hp_block_info and the hp_info because we create the first block.